Commercial Dishwasher Buying Guide

 Door-Type dishwashers have a door that slides up or down allowing racks to be easily moved in and out.
 They are usually used in conjunction with dishtables to allow for easy pass through of dirty dishes.
 They can handle capacities of up to 80 racks per hour, making them a popular choice for most mid-sized restaurants.

-Large volume food establishments, such as a large hospital, university cafeteria, or other large dining hall, where very large amounts of dishes need to be cleaned, will need a conveyor dishwasher.
+Large volume food establishments, such as a large hospital, university cafeteria, or other large dining hall, where extremely large amounts of dishes need to be cleaned, will need a conveyor dishwasher.
 A conveyor dishwasher allows you to place dirty warewashing racks at one end of the conveyor which takes the dishes through a complete warewashing process, coming out clean at the other end.
 Depending on the size, a conveyor dishwasher can clean up to 400 racks of dirty dishes per hour.

 Flight Type Dishwasher